Table of Contents

 To get the most out of this experience, I suggest approaching the exercise with an open mind.
 You don’t know what you don’t know, and often these can be the most powerful nuggets of wisdom that propel your life and career to new heights.
 I also suggest having multiple people fill out your Johari Window.
 This way, you’re able to identify characteristics that appear more than once and identify any outliers.
 More data is better than less data, this is the Seer Blog after all!
 Finally, assume positive intentions when selecting adjectives.

-To complete the Johari Window for free online, visit this link (and don’t blame me for the web design).
+To complete the Johari Window for free online, visit this link (just don’t blame me for the awkward web design).